Metallic Rouge: Immortal Nine

 Twins who cross paths with Rouge.
 Ace is a bookwormish boy while Alice is an athletic girl.
 They are later revealed to be members of the Immortal Nine who share a body, which Noid 262 likens to dissociative identity disorder.
-Only wishing to live a normal life, they seek out Rouge in hopes of coming to a compromise.
+Only wishing to live a normal life, they search for Rouge seeking to come to a compromise.

 Their battle form is an orange suit of armor called Double-Headed Aerkos and they have the ability of cryokinesis.